tobiashaas/AI-Chat-Agent/README.md

 ## 🛠️ Requirements

 - **Docker** (Version 20.10+)
-- **Docker Compose V2** (integriert in neueren Docker-Versionen)
+- **Docker Compose V2** (integrated in newer Docker versions)
 - **Minimum 8GB RAM**
-- **SSD recommended** für bessere Performance
+- **SSD recommended** for better performance

-## 🚀 Hardware-Beschleunigung (neu!)
+## 🚀 Hardware Acceleration (new!)

-Dieser Stack unterstützt verschiedene Hardware-Beschleunigungstechnologien für verbesserte KI-Performance:
+This stack supports various hardware acceleration technologies for improved AI performance:

-- **NVIDIA GPUs**: Automatisch konfiguriert mit CUDA für LLM-Beschleunigung
+- **NVIDIA GPUs**: Automatically configured with CUDA for LLM acceleration
-- **AMD GPUs**: Unterstützt ROCm für Linux und DirectML für Windows
+- **AMD GPUs**: Supports ROCm for Linux and DirectML for Windows
-- **Apple Silicon**: Optimiert für M1/M2/M3-Chips mit Metal Performance Shaders
+- **Apple Silicon**: Optimized for M1/M2/M3 chips with Metal Performance Shaders
-- **Intel NPUs**: Experimentelle Unterstützung für Intel Neural Processing Units
+- **Intel NPUs**: Experimental support for Intel Neural Processing Units
-- **Intel/AMD CPUs**: Nutzt AVX2/AVX512-Instruktionen wenn verfügbar
+- **Intel/AMD CPUs**: Utilizes AVX2/AVX512 instructions when available

-### Automatische Erkennung und Konfiguration
+### Automatic Detection and Configuration

-Die enthaltenen Skripte `start-with-acceleration.sh` (für Linux/macOS) und `start-with-acceleration.ps1` (für Windows) erkennen automatisch deine verfügbare Hardware und konfigurieren den Stack entsprechend.
+The included scripts `start-with-acceleration.sh` (for Linux/macOS) and `start-with-acceleration.ps1` (for Windows) automatically detect your available hardware and configure the stack accordingly.

-Detaillierte Konfigurationsoptionen und Informationen zur manuellen Einrichtung findest du in der [HARDWARE-ACCELERATION.md](HARDWARE-ACCELERATION.md).
+Detailed configuration options and information for manual setup can be found in the [HARDWARE-ACCELERATION.md](HARDWARE-ACCELERATION.md).

 ## 💻 Cross-Platform Support